 The Land of Mavrodaphne

 The legend wants it to be the vineyard planted by the king of the island, Kefalos, to remember his homeland, Athens.
-The area where he planted the Mavrodafnis vineyard was named Athenais Gis, today’s Thinia.
-It is a natural bay with a northerly orientation, great ground call, clayey sandy and / or silvery soil and magical views while it is one of the best in the zone of PDO Mavrodafni Kefalonia.
-Same soils found in several different areas of the island, such as Soularroi and Chafdata Paliki or Ratzakli of Elios and slopes Thiramona where our own vineyards are.
+The area where he planted the Mavrodaphnes vineyard was named Athenais Gis, today’s Thinia.
+It is a natural bay with a northerly orientation, great ground call, clay-sandy and / or silvery soil and magical views while it is one of the best in the zone of PDO Mavrodaphne Kefalonia.
+Same soils found in several different areas of the island, such as Soullaroi and Xavdata Palliki or Ratzakli of Elios and slopes Thiramona where our own vineyards are.
 Clone traditionally grown on the island has small berries, medium productivity, high concentration and intense herbal character.
 The variety is widespread in Greece for its sweet expression, but not in Kefalonia.
 The island produces excellent dessert PDO wines from Mavrodaphne, but its wine tradition is related to its dry winemaking.
-In the late ’90s we were introduced to the production of dry Mavrodafni and with too much joy we painted our hands black while extracting this so intensely colored variety.
+In the late ’90s we were introduced to the production of dry Mavrodaphne and with too much joy we painted our hands black while extracting this so intensely colored variety.
 This image accompanies us and fills us with the then childhood enthusiasm in each of our harvests, in each new coloring of our hands.

 The Land of Muscat